Only signed in users will see discount codes and have complete access to product lines, datasheets and pricelists

 Curing involves the polymerization of the resins to solidify them into strong adhesive joints.
 Curing agents and sufficient heat (oven, UV) are often required for the reaction to occur and the type of catalyst will influence the cure time and temperature.

 Typical pastes cure anywhere between 80°C to 180°C and some two-component die attach can cure at room temperature.
-Snap cure (often one-component) pastes derived from modified cyanate esters can cure in under 1-2 minutes making them advantageous in high volume manufacturing.
+Snap cure (often one-component) pastes derived from modified cyanate esters can cure in under 1-2 minutes making them an excellent choice for high volume manufacturing.

-One-component formulations often require freezer storage with its accompanying difficulties.
-Adhesives can polymerize prematurely, absorb moisture, or crystallize if stored incorrectly.
-If left too long before dispensing at room temperature, an adhesive mixture can separate leading to inconsistencies where some parts are resin-rich, flowing excessively or filler-rich, flowing with difficulty.
+One-component formulations often need to be stored in a freezer, and this reduces the ease of using it.
+If stored incorrectly, adhesives can polymerize prematurely, absorb moisture, or crystallize.
+Also, if left too long before dispensing at room temperature, an adhesive mixture can separate leading to die bond inconsistencies where some parts are resin-rich and will flow excessively, while other parts are filler-rich and don’t flow easily.
 Die attach formulations based on bismaleimide resins were developed to counteract the tendency to absorb moisture.

 Conductive (and non-conductive) die attach pastes may be syringe dispensed or stencil printed depending on the viscosity of the mixture.

-Non-conductive die attach pastes are not far off from their conductive counterparts except they differ in composition and application.
+Except for the difference in their composition and application, non-conductive die attach pastes are not far off from their conductive cousins.
 They are made of organic resins like epoxy, polyimides, silicones, acrylates and non-conductive fillers that could be metal, metal oxides, metal nitrides and more.
 Examples of ceramic and inorganic fillers are silica (SiO2), alumina (Al2O3), and beryllium oxide (BeO).
-An organic filler like PTFE has also been applied successfully.
+An organic filler like PTFE has also been used successfully.

 There are applications where pastes with low thermal and electrical conductivity are sufficient.
-There are other situations, however, where temperature control is critical, so high thermal conductivity is the prize.
+There are other situations, however, where pastes need high thermal conductivity because temperature control is critical.
 This second category are thermally conductive and electrically insulating die attach pastes.
 Unfilled polymer resins are natural thermal insulators (0.1–0.5 W/m·K), and the added fillers increase thermal conductivity tenfold or better.
 Method 5011 of MIL-STD-883 standard specifies the minimum thermal conductivity for electrically insulative die attach as 0.15 W/m·K.

 The thermal conductivity of silver-filled die attach pastes makes it excellent for heat dissipation, but in electronic applications where a high thermal conductivity must be combined with low electrical conductivity, ceramic fillers such as alumina and silica are good alternatives.
 Examples are packaging materials for power semiconductor devices where the heat generated needs to be dissipated to ensure its long life and reliability.